rybolt/TodoRist/README.md

 Welcome to **TodoRist**, a simple and intuitive todo list application built with Angular.
 This app allows you to manage your tasks efficiently and stay organized.

+> If you don't want to run local, just navigate here https://nice-ground-094147b0f.4.azurestaticapps.net/  , and skip the rest of the readme

 Prerequisites
 -------------